K2's Best Fitness Skates on the Market

 Additionally, the frames are made of composite plastic.
 Composite plastic is better than aluminum in some cases because it can reduce vibrations by a significant degree.

 Level of Support

 K2 has patented the soft boot tech, so you can expect that these skates will be very comfortable while you are out there learning.

 This also adds a lot of breathability to the skates so that your feet stay dry and comfortable.

 There is a cuff that is attached to the hardened heel and extends to the top of the boot.

 This boosts ankle stability, which, in my opinion, makes these the right "best of both worlds" style of skate.
 The liner on the inside is comprised of neoprene, which is the industry standard.

 Neoprene really adds a high level of comfort and support to skates like these.

 - These are a soft boot skate, which means that you'll be able to be more comfortable and also have a more natural control scheme.

-- These skates do a great job at absorbing the vibrations of rougher terrains.
+- These skates do a great job of absorbing the vibrations of rougher terrains.

-- They also have the ability to lower the skater's gravity center, which adds smoothness to your skate session.
+- They also can lower the skater's gravity center, which adds smoothness to your skate session.

 - They have a dual strap system that provides a very secure fit.

-- They have a tendency to run a bit big, so it might be a good idea to get a precise foot measurement before you purchase these online.
+- They tend to run a bit big, so it might be a good idea to get a precise foot measurement before you purchase these online.

 - Due to a misaligned set of rollers, some riders may experience pain on the sides of the feet.

-- The insole has a tendency to wear out fairly quickly.
+- The insole tends to wear out fairly quickly.